Ganzzi/fingoal-ai/docs/prd/technical-assumptions.md

 ## Service Architecture
 *   **N8N as Backend:** The entire backend will be implemented as a set of orchestrated, webhook-triggered workflows in n8n.
 No traditional server-side application (e.g., Node.js, Python) will be built.
-*   **API Gateway Pattern:** A central "Router Agent" workflow in n8n will serve as the single entry point for all API calls from the Flutter app.
-It will be responsible for authenticating (if needed) and dispatching requests to the appropriate specialized agent workflow.
+*   **Dual-Agent Entry Pattern:** The Intent and Session Agent serves as the initial entry point for message analysis and session management, while the Orchestrator Agent coordinates task delegation and compiles final responses.
+*   **Session State Management:** All agents maintain session continuity through persistent state management and shared memory systems.
+*   **Agent Coordination:** The Orchestrator Agent manages workflow between 5 specialized agents, ensuring tasks are delegated appropriately and responses are cohesive.

 ## Testing Requirements
 *   **MVP Focus:** For the hackathon, testing will be primarily manual, focused on validating the end-to-end user flows.
 Automated unit/widget tests are out of scope but would be required for a production build.
 The n8n workflows will be tested individually using their built-in testing features.